samwho/jarvis/README.md

-# The First Prototype
+# Jarvis

-The first prototype of my final year project, affectionately named Jarvis, demonstrates the client server model and a modular approach to generating notes.
+The Jarvis project is part of my final year project at university to create a way of generating audio with code.

 # Client Server Model